Spider bites are usually harmless, and spiders don't usually bite unless threatened.

 - Shiny black body with long legs

-- Entire body, including legs, is about 1 inch (2.5 centimeters) across
+- Length of entire body, including legs, about 1 inch (2.5 cm) across

 Brown recluse identification

 Some clues for identifying brown recluse spiders include:

 - Golden or dark brown body with long legs

 - Dark violin shape on top of the leg attachment segment

 - Six eyes — a pair in front and a pair on both sides — rather than the usual spider pattern of eight eyes in two rows of four

 - Central body is about 1/2 inch (1.2 cm) across

 Most spider bites usually heal on their own in about a week.
 A bite from a recluse spider takes longer to heal and sometimes leaves a scar.